riz1ash786/data-refactoring-horiseon/README.md

 ## Description

-- I have been tasked to refactor the existing code with the intention of improving it without changing the output and also to improve its accessibility.
+- I have been tasked to refactor the existing code with the intention of improving it without changing the output, also to improve its accessibility.

 ## Acceptance Criteria - Checklist

-- I have added semantic elements includind 'header', 'nav, 'section', 'aside'
+- I have added semantic elements including 'header', 'nav, 'section', 'aside'

-- I have improved the sturcture of the header and attempted to improve the main section
+- I have improved the structure of the header and attempted to improve the main section

 - I have added 'alt' attributes to all 'img' elements

-- The heading atrtributes fall in sequential order
+- The heading attributes fall in sequential order

 - I have added company name and 'Search Engine Optimization' to the title element